hestabroo/website/_posts/2025-08-26-spotifywrapped.md

-And for one final trick: I was interested to see if I could visualize time of day relationships a user has with each of their listening styles.
+And for one final trick - I was interested to see if I could visualize time of day relationships a user has with each of their listening styles.
 I wanted to visualize "what you're usually listening to" at each point in the day, as well as highlight interesting cases where a style is mostly listened to at a specific time of day.
 For me, the standout trends to note were "Pop Punk in the evenings" (and as the weekend approaches) and "Folk exclusively in the morning":

 ![]({{ site.baseurl }}/assets/projects/20250811_spotifywrapped_siteassets/styles_overallhmap.png)
 <figcaption>At each point in the day, what I'm usually listening to - unsurprisingly, the top style dominates</figcaption>